Cipherem/cipherem-ciptoken/README.md

 ## CIPToken.sol

-Upgradable smart contract that implements: `ERC20Upgradeable`, `ERC20BurnableUpgradeable` and `ERC20PermitUpgradeable`.
+Upgradable smart contract that implements: `OwnableUpgradeable`, `ERC20Upgradeable`, `ERC20BurnableUpgradeable` and `ERC20PermitUpgradeable`.

 The smart contract is optimized with 999999 runs, to reduce gas fees with high transaction volume.